simrenbasra/simys-blog/_posts/2025-08-03-email_genie_part6.md

 Classifying a sample of emails from the Enron dataset proved to be quite challenging.
 I wasn’t expecting great performance since email text is very noisy, but I did hope that different classification models would improve on the logistic regression baseline.
 This wasn’t really seen, I think the main reason for this was the dataset.
 It wasn’t large enough for the models to learn well enough, especially with text as nuanced as emails.

 Instead of spending more weekends labelling more data, I’ve decided to slightly change the project scope.
 I’m now thinking to explore semantic similarity using vector databases.
 I’m not sure yet how well this will perform, but I’m excited to try it out and learn more about vector databases!
-The best part is that this doesn’t require labelled data, so it might return some interesting results… I hope!